 Click "Archives" tab to filter to this collection.
 This diverse collection offers a glimpse into what shaped modern policy and legislation in the areas of conservation and environmental protection in the United States.
 Includes the work of early environmentalists George Bird Grinnell and “father of forestry” Joseph Trimble Rothrock, as well as later activists like Rosalie Edge and Velma “Wild Horse Annie” Johnston.
 Sift through the records of agencies such as the U.S. Forest Service and the U.S. Bureau of Reclamation, as well as the many departments focused on conservation and land-use matters, from water conservation to wildlife management, at both the state and municipal levels.

-HathiTrust is a partnership of academic & research institutions, offering a collection of millions of titles digitized from libraries around the world.
-Over 10 million volumes have been added to the library; of which more than 3.3 million are available full text.
-More information about HathiTrust.
+A partnership of academic and research institutions, offering a collection of millions of titles digitized from libraries around the world.

-Traces the history of Native Peoples in North America from colonial relations in the 1600s to twentieth-century issues such as civil rights.
-Includes manuscript collections, rare books and monographs, newspapers, periodicals, census records, legal documents, maps, drawings and sketches, oral histories, and photos.
+Newspapers, periodicals, manuscripts, monographs, census records, legal documents, maps, drawings and sketches, oral histories, and photos from the 1600s to the 20th century.
 Also features video content from the Bureau of Indian Affairs.
 Major partners include the National Archives, Library of Congress, Princeton University, University of Alberta, Moravian Archives, Gonzaga University, Wichita State University, and more.

 Journals, books, images and primary sources.

-This collection includes political, religious, legal, medical, commercial, and military perspectives of Native American history.
-Users are provided a diverse collection of primary source materials dating from 1800 through the late 20th century.
+Includes political, religious, legal, medical, commercial, and military perspectives of Native American history, from 1800 through the late 20th century.
+Click Additional Info below for a list of collections included in Native American Studies.

 The Oxford Research Encyclopedias (OREs) offer long-form overview articles written, peer-reviewed, and edited by leading scholars in Latin American History.
 The encyclopedia covers both foundational and cutting-edge topics in order to develop, over time, an anchoring knowledge base for major areas of research.
 This source is regularly updated.